 The Bottom Line

 Refinancing your student loans can be a great way to save a lot of money.
 Keep in mind, however, that a private refinance isn’t right for everybody.
-Before you refinance privately, make sure that you weigh any savings with the potential loss of special privileges offered through federal loans.
+Before refinancing, be sure to weigh any savings with the potential loss of special privileges offered through federal loans.
 By refinancing your student loans the right way, you may be able to save yourself thousands!